Js-sugar-co/date/README.md

 ```

 > Note:
- the first calendar that you add to calendars pool is default calendar
+ the first calendar you add to the Calendars pool is set as default calendar.

 ## Default calendar
-The first calendar that you add to the Calendars pool will set as default calendar.
-You can change default calendar of the Calendars pool. if you create a DateTime object and don't provide a value for the Calendar argument, default calendar of Calendars pool is used as the calendar of that DateTime object.
+The first calendar you add to the Calendars pool is set as default calendar.
+You can change default.
+If you create a DateTime object and don't provide a value for the Calendar argument, default calendar of Calendars pool is used as the calendar of that DateTime object.

 ```Default calendar code examples:
 const gregorianNow = new DateTime(); // now